nextoa/comb/README.md

 Comb
 ============

-simply and high-performance hook for develop threads program
+A simply and high-performance framework for create concurrent program